moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need-1.md

 ![psyche-cupide](../../images/sara-darcaj-YzamNB_T4WQ-unsplash.jpg)

-Yet somehow, Cavano's beautiful art is outshined by an even greater masterpiece in the Galerie Michel-Ange, the star of the room which comes in two distinct sculptures: The Dying Slave and The Rebellious Slave, by Michelangelo.
+Yet somehow, Canova's beautiful art is not the only the star inhabiting the Galerie Michel-Ange, there is another diva in the room and it comes in two distinct sculptures: The Dying Slave and The Rebellious Slave, by Michelangelo.

 ## The Dying Slave and The Rebellious Slave:
 I believe there is no need to introduce Michelangelo anymore, the work of this artist of the prodigious florentine Renaissance generation (along Da Vinci, Raphael, and Donatello) has fascinated the world and has been a notorious subject of study for many scholars.
 Even though he is mainly remembered for his David and the Sistine chapel's colorful ceiling, every single artpiece by Michelangelo could be considered a masterpiece.
 The Louvre posesses the twin sculptures of The Dying Slave and The Rebellious Slave, the former being a tad more popular than the latter. \